© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Rotherwas House, earthwork remains of formal gardens, and Rotherwas Chapel is a scheduled monument protected by Historic England under reference 1014880.
 View the official record →

-The site of Rotherwas House is an ancient monument in Herefordshire comprising earthwork remains of formal gardens and associated structures near Rotherwas Chapel.
+Rotherwas House is a site in Herefordshire comprising the earthwork remains of formal gardens associated with a post-medieval estate.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014880.

 Site of Rotherwas House, earthwork remains of formal gardens, and Rotherwas Chapel is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014880.